Groucho Marx: Early life

-After a few stabs at entry-level office work and jobs suitable for adolescents, Julius took to the stage as a boy singer with the Gene Leroy Trio, debuting at the Ramona Theatre in Grand Rapids, Michigan, on July 16, 1905.
+After a few stabs at entry-level office work and jobs suitable for adolescents, Marx took to the stage as a boy singer with the Gene Leroy Trio, debuting at the Ramona Theatre in Grand Rapids, Michigan, on July 16, 1905.
 Marx reputedly claimed that he was "hopelessly average" as a vaudevillian, but this was typical Marx, wisecracking in his true form.
 By 1909, Minnie Marx had assembled her sons into an undistinguished vaudeville singing group billed as "The Four Nightingales".
 The brothers Julius, Milton (Gummo Marx) and Arthur (originally Adolph, but Harpo Marx from 1911) and another boy singer, Lou Levy, traveled the U.S. vaudeville circuits to little fanfare.
 After exhausting their prospects in the East, the family moved to La Grange, Illinois, to play the Midwest.

-After a particularly dispiriting performance in Nacogdoches, Texas Julius, Milton, and Arthur began cracking jokes onstage for their own amusement.
+Supposedly, after a particularly dispiriting performance in Nacogdoches, Texas, Julius, Milton, and Arthur began cracking jokes onstage for their own amusement.
 Much to their surprise, the audience liked them better as comedians than as singers.
 They modified the then-popular Gus Edwards comedy skit "School Days" and renamed it "Fun In Hi Skule".
-The Marx Brothers would perform variations on this routine for the next seven years.
+The Marx Brothers performed variations on this routine for the next seven years.

-For a time in vaudeville, all the brothers performed using ethnic accents.
-Leonard, the oldest, developed the Italian accent he used as Chico Marx to convince some roving bullies that he was Italian, not Jewish.
+For a time, all the brothers performed using ethnic accents, a common shtick in vaudeville.
+Leonard, the oldest, developed the Italian accent he used for his entire career, to convince some roving bullies that he was Italian, not Jewish.
 Arthur, the next oldest, donned a curly red wig and became "Patsy Brannigan", a stereotypical Irish character.
 His discomfort when speaking on stage led to his uncle Al Shean's suggestion that he stop speaking altogether and play the role in mime.
-Julius Marx's character from "Fun In Hi Skule" was an ethnic German, so Julius played him with a German accent.
-After the sinking of the RMS Lusitania in 1915, public anti-German sentiment was widespread, and Marx's German character was booed, so he quickly dropped the accent and developed the fast-talking wise-guy character that became his trademark.
+Julius' character from "Fun In Hi Skule" was an ethnic German, so Julius played him with a typical Teutonic accent.
+After the sinking of the RMS Lusitania in 1915, public anti-German sentiment was widespread, and Julius' German character was booed, so he dropped the accent and developed the fast-talking wise-guy character that became his trademark.

 The Marx Brothers became the biggest comedic stars of the Palace Theatre in New York, which billed itself as the "Valhalla of Vaudeville".
 Brother Chico's deal-making skills resulted in three hit plays on Broadway.
 No other comedy routine had ever so infected the Broadway circuit.
 All of this stage work predated their Hollywood career.
-By the time the Marxes made their first movie, they were already major stars with sharply honed skills; and by the time Groucho was relaunched to stardom in television on You Bet Your Life, he had been performing successfully for half a century.
+By the time the brothers made their first movie, they were already major stars with sharply honed skills; and by 1949 when Groucho was relaunched to stardom in television on You Bet Your Life, he had been performing successfully for half a century.